eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_resources_guide.md

 #     eosio.rex <= eosio.token::transfer        {"from":"user","to":"eosio.rex","quantity":"999.9901 EOS","memo":"transfer from user to eosio.rex"}
 ```

-The PowerUp resource model on EOS blockchain is initialized with `"powerup_days": 1,` which means the maximum period you can rent CPU and NET is 24 hours.
-If you do not use them in the 24 hours interval the rented CPU and NET will expire.
+Initialize the PowerUp reource model on the EOS blockchain with the `"powerup_days": 1,` command.
+This command permits the maximum period to rent CPU and NET for 24 hours.
+If you do not use the resources within the 24 hour interval, the rented CPU and NET expires.

 ### Process Expired Orders

-The resources in loans that expire do not automatically get reclaimed by the system.
-The expired loans sit in a queue that must be processed.
-Any calls the `powerup` action will help process this queue (limited to processing at most two expired loans at a time) so that normally the expired loans will be automatically processed in a timely manner.
-However, in some cases it may be necessary to manual process expired loans in the queue to make resources available to the system again and thus make prices cheaper.
-In such a scenario, any account may process up to an arbitrary number of expired loans if it calls the `powerupexec` action.
+The resources in loans that expire are not automatically reclaimed by the system.
+The expired loans remain in a queue that must be processed.

+Any calls to the `powerup` action processes this queue (limited to two expired loans at a time).
+Therefore, the expired loans are automatically processed in a timely manner.
+It may be necessary to manually process expired loans in the queue to release resources to the system, which reduces prices.
+Therefore, any account may process up to an arbitrary number of expired loans if it calls the `powerupexec` action.

-To view the orders table `powup.order` execute the following:
+To view the orders table `powup.order` execute the following command:

 ```sh
 dune -- cleos get table eosio 0 powup.order